 While fighting in court is no fun, being in denial about whether you have to fight in court will hurt you more.
 If you know your divorce is going to be ugly, get a good lawyer, and get ready for a fight.
 If you can ultimately work things out without having to go to trial – awesome!
 But if not, you’re ready to deal with whatever comes your way.

 8. The child support you get or pay will cover the expenses of raising your kids.

 In most cases, what you get or pay in child support will only cover a portion of what it costs to raise your child.
 If you think that child support will cover food, shelter, clothing, medical insurance, medical expenses, extra-curricular activities, daycare, school expenses and more – you’re dreaming!

 Most courts recognize that fact.
 Child support usually covers only food, shelter and clothing.
 That’s why, even if you’re paying child support, the judge may also order you to pay a portion of the other expenses related to your kids, too.

 That’s also why, if you’re receiving child support, it almost never covers everything!
 In truth, it wasn’t meant to.
 Most courts recognize that BOTH parents have an obligation to support their kids.
 So, even with everything your ex is paying, you’re probably still going to have to contribute to support your kids as well.

-My spouse will pay my attorney’s fees.
+9. Your spouse will pay your attorney’s fees.